-Every lender in Australia offers fixed rate loans, however only a few will allow you to have the security of a rate that has been locked in while you are building your home.
+Every lender in Australia offers fixed-rate loans, but only a few allow you to fix them when building your home.

-This is because fixed rate loans are more complex for banks to fund, so they don’t allow you to draw down the loan in progress payments.
-Luckily, there are some lenders that have different sources of funding for their loans.
+This is because fixed-rate loans are more complex for banks to fund, so they don’t allow you to draw down on the loan with progress payments.

-Construction loans with a fixed rate can still come with some of the benefits of traditional fixed rate loans.
+Construction loans with a fixed rate can still come with some features of traditional fixed-rate loans.
+Below are some of the features.

 - Progress payments: The loan can be drawn down in stages to match the required payments to your builder.